huijing/huijing.github.io/_posts/2015-03-13-drupal-101-what-i-learnt-from-hours-of-troubleshooting-feeds.md

 I attribute it to the complicated data sets I had to work with.
 Usually, for single value fields, the data import is pretty straight-forward.
 It's when you have to deal with multi-value fields when things start to get messy.
 Sometimes you'll find that the trickiest part of getting your feed to import successfully is mostly about massaging the data so it gets read correctly.
 I describe one of my data cleansing adventures [here]({{ site.url }}/blog/the-one-with-many-iterations/#data-cleansing).

-<a name="feeds-tips"></a>

-<p class="no-margin">There are many different types of parsers you can use to build your feed importer.
+<p class="no-margin"><a name="feeds-tips"></a>There are many different types of parsers you can use to build your feed importer.
 The most commonly used methods are:</p>

 <ul class="parsers">
 <li class="no-margin"><a href="#csv-import">CSV import</a></li>